agCleo/GT-handbook/README.md

 The HMS allows you to register as a GoTriple data provider, indicating your institution and your OAI-PMH URL, to interact with the GoTriple admin team, and to follow the harvesting process of your contents.

 ### Data dumps ingestion
-The data providers who would like to send database dumps structured according to the OpenAIRE format should follow the recommendations about the OpenAIRE JSON format in [Annexe](#openaire-json-file-format) and contact the GoTriple admin team via helpdesk@operas-eu.org.
+The data providers who would like to send database dumps structured according to the OpenAIRE format should follow the recommendations about the OpenAIRE JSON format in [Annexe](#openaire-json-file-format) and contact the GoTriple admin team by clicking the "Report an issue" button at the bottom left of the GoTriple home page (https://www.gotriple.eu/).

 ## Credits
 The GoTriple platform and this handbook have been created through the project [TRIPLE](https://project.gotriple.eu/gotriple-platform/) (Transforming Research Through Innovative